stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.9.3 =
+* Fixed the bug with LIST and LIST TO OTHERS options for multiple roles support
+* Fixed the bug with managing access to custom post types that contain "-" in name
+* Added ability to refresh JWT token with new RESTful endpoint /refresh-jwt
+* Added ability to filter out metabox by its name with Access Policy
+* Improved Posts & Terms access control with Access Policy

+= 5.9.2.1 =
+* Fixed several bugs that are related to post, page or custom post type editing

+= 5.9.2 =
+* Fixed the bug with Access Policy access control
+* Fixed the bug with Access Policy tab shows only 10 last Policies
+* Fixed the bug where AAM was not determining correct max user level
+* Fixed the bug where user was able to manage his roles on the profile page
+* Fixed the bug with Access Policy "Between" condition
+* Optimized AAM to support unusual access capabilities for custom post types https://forum.aamplugin.com/d/99-custom-post-type-does-not-honor-edit-delete-publish-overrides/5
+* Enhanced Access Policy with few new features.
+The complete reference is here https://aamplugin.com/reference/policy
+* Enabled 'JWT Authentication' by default
+* Significantly improved AAM UI page security
+* Added new JWT Tokens feature to the list of AAM features https://aamplugin.com/reference/plugin#jwt-tokens
+* Added new capability aam_manage_jwt
+* Added "Add New Policies" submenu to fix WordPress core bug with managing access to submenus
+* Removed "Role Expiration" feature - it was too confusing to work with
+* Removed allow_ajax_calls capability support - it was too confusing for end users

 = 5.9.1.1 =
 * Fixed the bug with saving Metaboxes & Widgets settings